SeisComP3/seiscomp3/doc/base/glossary.rst

       The amplitude unit in SeisComP3 is **meter per second** (m/s).

+   magnitude, duration (Md)
+      The duration magnitude measured on the coda wave train.

+      Read the :ref:`technical documentation <global_md>` for the configuration.

    magnitude, JMA (M_JMA)
       M(JMA) is a magnitude similar to the Ms, but the formula is calibrated for instruments with 5 s period at local distances.
 The data set for the calibration was gained by the